Life outside the nook

 Tuesdays are dance night, and I remain a work in progress

 The dance portion is led by an instructor who has spent two patient years correcting my sense of timing.
 Look closely at the photo below and you’ll see her hand in the mirror, mid-correction — a more honest picture of what this actually looks like than a solo shot would give you.
 I am not naturally coordinated.
-I count steps under my breath like it’s an incantation.
+I count steps under my breath like it’s an incantation, the same rhythm I used to count Dewey decimals under mine, some habits just relocate rather than disappear.
 Two years in, I’ve gotten meaningfully, unglamorously better, and I’ve decided there’s real value in being visibly bad at something once a week, in public, on purpose.

 There’s a specific moment from week one I still think about.
 The instructor called a turn, I went the wrong direction, and collided gently with another student.
-I braced for the mortification I was certain was coming.
+I braced for the mortification I was certain was coming — the same reflex that makes me want to apologize to a filing cabinet if I close a drawer too hard.
 Instead: everyone laughed, and we reset.
 Nobody logged it.
 Nobody filed it under areas for improvement.
 It happened, and then it was simply over — which is not how I typically process a mistake.
 I am, by disposition, a person who wants a debrief.
+I wanted one that night too, standing there recalibrating, and the room just moved on without giving me one, and something about that turned out to be exactly the thing I needed more of.

 I’m not going to loop this back to a footrest recommendation — I do that when it’s honest, and this genuinely isn’t that kind of post.
 I just think a person who spends this much time telling strangers how to organize their desks should occasionally admit to the one hour of her week that resists being organized entirely, and let that be the whole story.